 Creating a dedicated Facebook page or Twitter account for your fundraiser allows you to use those platforms much more anonymously.
 Facebook gives you the option of posting and commenting as the page rather than as yourself.
-Optionally, you could use this page or account to run paid ad campaigns for your fundraiser or cause.
+Optionally, you could use this page or account to run paid ad fundraiser for your fundraiser or cause.

 Use private messages

-Even if you choose not to share your campaign on your own personal stream, you can still send the link to select friends and family via private Facebook messages and by tweeting directly to people.
+Even if you choose not to share your fundraiser on your own personal stream, you can still send the link to select friends and family via private Facebook messages and by tweeting directly to people.

-If you’re the beneficiary of the campaign, but want to stay anonymous to maintain your privacy, ignore the advice we normally give about putting the name of the beneficiary in the title of your fundraiser.
+If you’re the beneficiary of the fundraiser, but want to stay anonymous to maintain your privacy, ignore the advice we normally give about putting the name of the beneficiary in the title of your fundraiser.
 Come up with a title that doesn’t include your name.

 How to share without social media